 This is a holiday to have some quality time between the two of you and to celebrate the next stage of your life together.
-I know some people say that if you are living with your partner beforehand, marriage doesn’t change things much, but it does.
-You’ve made a legal commitment to each other in the eyes of your loved ones, so the honeymoon is even more important!
+Although some people say that if you are living with your partner beforehand, marriage doesn’t change things much, but it does.
+You’ve made a legal commitment to each other, so the honeymoon is even more important!

 “It wouldn’t be a honeymoon with children there.
 There are lots of other times to go on a family vacation!”
 CJ